 In order to improve your social media strategy, you need to be able to look back on what you did.
 What worked?
 What didn't?
 What posts got the most engagement?
 But digging through individual Instagram or LinkedIn posts is not the way to do that.
 Instead, look for a tool that makes it easy to look back on past posts.

 Ok: you're ready to get started.
 But how do you actually go about building your calendar?
 We recommend getting started with a work management platform like Asana, using our free social media content calendar template.
-With it, you can track processes, report on past post cadence and publishing schedules, provide visibility, and align with your team.Try Asana for creative production
+With it, you can track processes, report on past post cadence and publishing schedules, provide visibility, and align with your team.Explore workflows for creative teams

 But no matter where you're building your social media calendar, follow this six-step guide to get started: